 Due to difficulties that accompany accurate cross-platform web and app attribution, most attribution providers are left to focus on either web or app, rather than both.
 In the rare cases that legacy app attribution providers also report on web channels, they rely on requiring a user to sign in on each applicable platform.
 Given that users rarely login on multiple platforms, most would not be attributed to their original web source even in this scenario.

 There is an answer, however—and it’s easier to implement than you might assume.
-In our full Ultimate Guide to Web and App User Attribution, we explore the ways in which the technical development of mobile has influenced attribution, how you can confront challenges associated with mobile ad fraud, and how you can move beyond legacy attribution methods of fingerprinting in order to achieve cross-channel, cross-platform web and app user attribution that truly gives you the full picture.
+In our full Ultimate Guide to Web and App User Attribution, we explore the ways in which the technical development of mobile has influenced attribution, how you can confront challenges associated with mobile ad fraud, and how you can move beyond legacy attribution methods of basic probabilistic modeling in order to achieve cross-channel, cross-platform web and app user attribution that truly gives you the full picture.

 We’d love to hear your thoughts on the guide, and hope that you enjoy it!